open-prophetdb/biominer-components/README.md

 ### Start the dev server

 Before you start the dev server, you need to run a biomedgps server locally (Port: 8000).
 Please refer to [biomedgps](https://github.com/yjcyxky/biomedgps) for more details.
+You might need to fill a token into the localStorage of your browser for accessing the biomedgps server.

 ```bash
 $ yarn start